nombrekeff/hobo-js/README.md

 > )
 > ```

-> **NOTE** each time you modify the builder it returns a new TagBuilder instance.
+> **NOTE** Each time you modify the builder it returns a new TagBuilder instance.
-> So you can't assign it and then modify, you need to chain.
+> So you can't assign it and then modify it, you need to chain.
-> This is done so hobo can generate new tag builders for each tag without needing to be a function.
+> This is done so Hobo can generate new tag builders for each tag without needing to be a function.
 >
 > This does not work:
 > ```ts